DEANE, Cornelius Aloysius

 Lieutenant Cornelius Aloysius Deane

-For conspicuous gallantry and resource. he led his company with great skill and resource.
-When part of the attacking troops lost direction in thick fog and a gap occurred in the lien, he filled the gap, then led his men to the objective, taking 50 prisoners.
+For conspicuous gallantry and resource.
+He led his company with great skill and resource.
+When part of the attacking troops lost direction in thick fog and a gap occurred in the line, he filled the gap, then led his men to the objective, taking 50 prisoners.
 In a later attack, he led his men in the capture of an enemy headquarters, taking 18 0fficers and 250 other ranks prisoner.
 He showed splendid leadership and courage.

 The abdominal wound was so severe that it prevented him from taking any further part in the war.
 On 25 April, 1918, he was placed on the supernumerary list and invalided in the UK.
 He embarked for Australia on 2 September, 1918, on HMS Leicestershire from Liverpool, but on the voyage the abdominal wound perforated and he had to be off-loaded at Port Said, where he was admitted to 4th Australian General Hospital on 9 December.
 He remained in Egypt until 19 February, 1919, when he re-embarked for Australia on board HMS Lancaster.
 He arrived at Melbourne on 31 March, 1919, and his appoinment was terminated on 12 September that same year.
 One more award followed him: on 29 September, 1919, he was sent an Army Rifle Association medal ' for your skill with a rifle in a competition held while serving with the Australian Imperial Force'.